aparcanapavel/visible/README.md

   }
   ```

 - What a bout the blue wave?
 P5.js has a `draw()` function that runs continuously.
-Within the `draw()` function, I used a conditional to continuously run a different render function from different classes.
+Within the `draw()` function, I used a conditional to continuously run a different render function from different classes:
   ```js
   // #index.js
   if(welcomeScreen){